Rupt/bailed-statistics/README.md

 # Upper limits with limited memory

-Freely allocate memory, and let the operating systems clean up.
+Freely allocate memory, and let the operating system clean up.

 This is an efficient design pattern for short-lived programs;
 to track and free memory oneself is duplication of effort.